Zilvaro/digitalz-adenblog/README.md

 The colors used in the website respect the green-golden color-scheme of Aden Wellness, represented in the logo.

-Main colors in the application are achieved through images, so complementary slate-gray (#445261) and baby powder (#FFFFFD) were chosen just to create some contrast, improve readibility and maintain consistent look.
+Main colors in the application are achieved through images, so complementary slate-grey (#445261) and baby powder (#FFFFFD) were chosen just to create some contrast, improve readability and maintain consistent look.

 #### Typography